 5. Automate the tests

-The current software sector is moving quickly.
-Organizations need to offer high-quality software swiftly and consistently if they want to survive and remain competitive.
-That is why automating as much of the testing process as possible will save time and reduce the chances of human error; this is also the case for end-to-end testing.
+Software development practices are developing rapidly.
+Organizations need to offer high-quality software swiftly and consistently if they want to remain competitive.
+That is why automating testing process will save time and reduce the chances of human error; this is also the case for end-to-end testing.
+Test automation tools can help with these.

 Software programs are prone to regressions.
-When you prepare test suites and retest the complete program after every change, no matter how little, you can only be sure that the code you’re releasing is of the highest caliber.
+By preparing test suites and thoroughly retesting the entire program after every change, you can guarantee that the code you’re releasing is of the highest quality.
 That is why automating end-to-end tests will increase the quality of your end product.

 6. Document the test cases

-Keep records of all test cases and their results to ensure that all application parts have been tested and to provide a reference for future testing.
+Keep records of all test cases and their results to ensure that all application parts have been tested.
+Test documentation automation will be helpful to provide a reference for future testing.

-For this practice, test automation tools can help you keep better documentation of test cases.
-Each test case can help you better understand your product; for the case of end-to-end tests, you will also have the chance to reflect upon the user experience.
+For this practice, test automation tools can help you document test cases better.
+Each test case can help you better understand your product; for end-to-end tests, you will also have the chance to reflect upon the user experience.

 Continuous testing is an important practice for end-to-end testing.
 End-to-end testing should be an ongoing process, conducted as part of the development process and as part of ongoing maintenance and updates.
 Implementing continuous testing to prevent data errors provides 55% better and three times faster corrections.